 Weight gain.
 Sudden or steady gain in daily weight (for example, 2 to 3 pounds in 24 hours or 5 pounds over a couple of weeks) shows that the body is retaining fluid.

 Swelling of feet or ankles.
 When the body retains fluid, you might have swelling in your feet and ankles.

 Changes in the frequency of urination.
 When the heart isn't pumping effectively, the kidneys can't remove excess fluid from the body.
 You might urinate less frequently during the day or more frequently at night.

-Call your doctor immediately if you have any of the following serious changes in your symptoms:
+Call your doctor right away if you have any of the following serious changes in your symptoms: